gwenoleauvray/ipobfs/readme.eng.txt

 It should be used only for debugging.
 With a large number of packets, the system will slow down significantly due to excessive output in dmesg.

-You can view and change ipobfs parameters without reloading the module : /sys/module/ipobfs/parameters
+You can view and change some ipobfs parameters without reloading the module : /sys/module/ipobfs/parameters

 COMPILING MODULE on traditional linux system :
 At first install kernel headers. for debian :